colehahn/Study-Buddy/UserManual.md

 * Finally, all you need to do is unzip the folder and double click on Study-Buddy-Installer.exe to run the application setup wizard

 ## How to run the software
 * Since the application is downloaded on your computer, you can use it just like any other application!
 A desktop shortcut can be created during installation, and you can find the app in the Start menu

-## How to use the software.
-You can assume that your user is familiar with your particular platform (e.g., use of a Web browser, desktop applications, or mobile applications).
-For missing functionality, your documentation should simply indicate that this functionality is work in progress.
+## How to use the software
 For Timer functionality:
 * To navigate to the timer, the user simply just has to click the timer button *To keep track of time work on each assignment, the user just simply chooses the assignment and amount of time to time.